-The AOC will list on its FLS Registry the interpreters who have registered, and interpreters who have both registered and achieved one or more level of certification as court interpreters.
-The list will include the name, address, telephone number and other contact information of each registered and certified interpreter.
-The AOC will make the FLS Registry available to Alabama's court personnel and to the public.
+The AOC will list on its FLI Registry the interpreters who have registered, and interpreters who have both registered and achieved one or more levels of certification as court interpreters.
+The list will include the name, telephone number and other contact information of each registered and certified interpreter.
+The AOC will make the FLI Registry available to Alabama's court personnel and to the public.